-In addition, Poon et al. (2001) show
+In addition, Poon, Rockinger, and Tawn [2001] show

-$$Var(\chi) = \frac{u^2 n (N - n_u)}{N^3}.$$ (18)
+$$Var(\chi) = \frac{u^2 n(N - n_u)}{N^3}.$$ (18)

-In the empirical test, we first calculate $\overline{\chi}$ to detect the existence of asymptotic dependence, and measure the degree of asymptotic dependence by $\chi$ for data series for which we cannot statistically reject the null hypothesis $\overline{\chi} = 1$ .
+In the empirical test, we first calculate $\overline{\chi}$ for detecting the existence of asymptotic dependence, and measure the degree of asymptotic dependence by χ for data series for which we cannot statistically reject the null hypothesis $\overline{\chi} = 1$.

-D. Results
+3.4 Results

-Next, we analyze characteristics of the return series (logarithmic change in currency price) of each currency, dependence between each pair of currencies in the same subgraph, and interdependence between subgraphs by using $\chi$ and $\overline{\chi}$ .
-In multivariate extreme value theory, choice of a threshold value might affect a value of the tail index, but there is no standard method to choose an appropriate threshold.
-Here, we arbitrarily choose thresholds in a range between the upper 4 percent and 6 percent where values of tail indices roughly converge in a stable range.
+Next, we analyze characteristics of the return series (logarithmic change in currency price) of each currency, dependence between each pair of currencies in the same subgraph, and interdependence between subgraphs by using χ and $\overline{\chi}$.
+In multivariate extreme value theory, choice of a threshold value might affect a value of tail index, but there is no standard method to choose an appropriate threshold.
+Here, we arbitrarily choose thresholds in a range between the upper 4% and 6% where values of tail indices roughly converge in a stable range.

-1. Hourly data
+3.4.1 Hourly data

-a.
 Descriptive statistics of hourly return data (Table 4)

 Table 4 shows summary statistics of return data of emerging market currencies.
-All the currencies have large kurtosis and a positive tail index, thus tails of their distributions are approximated to the tail of a Fréchet distribution.
+All the currencies have large kurtosis and positive tail index, thus tails of their distributions are approximated to the tail of a Fréchet distribution.
 The tail indices of currencies in the fixed exchange rate regimes, i.e., the Argentine peso and the Hong Kong dollar, are relatively large.